 The list of elite women's hockey players from Newfoundland & Labrador isn't particularly long, but it's been growing quickly in recent years.
 Abby Newhook's name could soon be near the top.

 Despite that, the Canada Winter Games will likely be her first and only chance to play for her province on the national stage.
-The multi-sport event, which takes place every four years, features teams from all 13 provinces and territories.
+The multi-sport event, which takes place every four years, features teams from all 10 provinces and two of the three territories.
 In non-CWG years, the pinnacle in women's hockey is the national under-18 championship, where Newfoundland & Labrador is grouped together with Nova Scotia, New Brunswick, and Prince Edward Island to form one combined Team Atlantic.